Weakly-Supervised Learning of Visual Relations in Multimodal Pretraining: Results

 \subsection{Checkpoint Selection Strategies}

-There is difference in convergence rates between relation-enhanced models and coarse-grained ones as shown in Figures \cref{fig:models4_curves,fig:models14_curves}, with our models often requiring more steps to achieve peak performance.
-We hence revisit the concept of checkpoint selection in pretrained VLMs, as recent work simply trains for a fixed number of steps (\eg, 200K or 500K).
-Specifically, we analyse how using different tasks (dev split when possible) for checkpoint selection affects performance on other benchmarks.
+As discussed in \cref{sec:dynamics} and shown in Figures \cref{fig:models4_curves,fig:models14_curves}, there is difference in convergence rates between relation-enhanced models and coarse-grained ones, with our models often requiring more steps to achieve peak performance.
+Here, we aim at complementing our discussion from \cref{sec:dynamics}.

-\cref{tab:fixed_test} lists the performance of our models when evaluating after a fixed number of steps (200K when pretraining on 3M images, 500K when pretraining on 13M images), and we report average performance differences from selecting checkpoints based on different tasks in \cref{fig:ckpt_avg} (for detailed results, see \cref{fig:ckpt_all}).\footnote{In \cref{fig:ckpt_avg}, we omit \realbefl and \rexvlml when aggregating results across models as they had not converged within 500K steps.} Overall, we find that COCO Dev TR@1 leads to better checkpoints, and encourage future work to adopt it as their checkpoint selection strategy (especially for similar experimental setups as ours).
-Similar to \citet{bugliarello-etal-2023-measuring}, we also find that VALSE correlates less with other zero-shot tasks.